-Call your doctor if you are at risk of hyponatremia and are experiencing nausea, headache, cramping or weakness.
+Call your doctor if you know you are at risk of hyponatremia and are experiencing nausea, headache, cramping or weakness.
 Depending on the extent and duration of these signs and symptoms, your doctor may recommend seeking immediate medical care.

 If you have time to prepare, here's some information to help you get ready for your appointment, and what to expect from your doctor.